NextCenturyCorporation/MCS/TASK_LIST.md

 - The evaluation data will have some "novel" obstacle furniture which did not appear in your training data.

 #### Retrieval - Occluders

+Summary:

+Occluder Retrieval tasks require a common-sense understanding of occlusion.
+You must find the soccer ball, which may or may not be hidden behind occluding furniture (furniture which you can neither see through nor walk through), and then use PickupObject on the ball to pick it up, which completes the scenario.

 Details: